andrechristikan/ack-nestjs-boilerplate-docs/features/authentication.md

 #### Usage

-Get profile user with `AuthPublicJwtGuard` as guard
+Get profile user with `AuthPublicJwtGuard` as a guard

 ```typescript
 @Response('user.profile')